samsalisbury/psyringe/README.md

 ## Usage

-Call `syringe.Fill(...)` to add objects and constructors to the syringe.
-Then, call syringe.Inject(...)` to inject those objects into other objects which need them.
+Call `syringe.Fill(...)` to add values and constructors to the syringe.
+Then, call `syringe.Inject(...)` to inject those values into structs which need them.

 ### Simple Usage Example